pi43r/conversations-with-computers/Chapters/01_Co-Intelligence.md

 ![Exhibition view of POND by Davide Bevilacqua](Exhibition(25).jpg)

 Giacomo Piazzis *The Monkey* is a monolithic work consisting of two rows of red glowing displays continuously changing the pattern of the lit screens.
-He uses infinite monkey theorem which proclaims that if a monkey were to hit a random letter on a keyboard for an infinite amount of time, it would eventually write the complete works of Shakespears, or almost surely any other finite text. *The Monkey* in Giacomos work is a random number generator that turns a segment of the display either on or off, possibly creating any string of text.
-While a 7-segment display with it’s 128 possible states is mostly used in digital clocks and meters, because of their ability to show numerical values easily, it is also possible to show most letters of the latin alphabet.
+He uses the infinite monkey theorem which proclaims that if a monkey were to hit a random letter on a keyboard for an infinite amount of time it would eventually write the complete works of Shakespear, or almost surely any other finite text. *The Monkey* in Giacomos work is a random number generator that turns a segment of the display either on or off, possibly creating any string of text.
+While a 7-segment display with it’s 128 possible states is mostly used in digital clocks and meters because of their ability to show numerical values easily, it is also possible to show most letters of the latin alphabet.
 Because of their simplicity and due to their widespread use in electronic devices, Giacomo flips the monkey theorem on it’s head and becomes more interested in the human interpretation of the arbitrary values displayed on the screen.

 ![Giacomo Piazzi, The Monkeys |300](Exhibition(12).jpg)